 I’m on the mend.
 I’m back to feeling slightly normal- well, as normal as I can be (and we all know it ain’t that much).
 The Twinks are still in recovery, but I’m hoping that with a few more shots of this chicken soup, they’ll be right as rain.

-Tell me, how was this cold and flu season for you and your family?
-Did you need this chicken soup as much as I did?
+Tell me, have you been sick yet this year?
+Do you need this chicken soup as much as I did?
 Comment below and talk to me about it, then pin the recipe for making later.

 Disclaimer: this recipe is not a cure for illness or medical issues.
 Please consult a medical professional if needed.